AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 -->

 The essence of DAG-based consensus (at least the kind we're concerned with) is to *prioritize execution* of blocks and transactions based on the *security contribution* (i.e., weight) of each parent block (and that parent's ancestry).
-Based on a *most recent common direct[^directanc] ancestor*, we can decide which parent's *history* has priority execution.
+Based on a *most recent common primary[^directanc] ancestor*, we can decide which parent's *history* has priority execution.
 Prioritized blocks are positioned *earlier* in the final ordering.

-[^directanc]: In DAG (or DAG-like) chains, direct ancestors are sometimes called the *pivot chain* or *main chain*.
+[^directanc]: In DAG (or DAG-like) chains, primary ancestors form the \emph{main chain}, aka. \emph{pivot chain}.
-Provided that parent blocks *are sorted by cumulative work*, the chain of *direct ancestors* between a given block and the genesis block must be the *single heaviest path* between the two.
+Provided that parent blocks *are prioritized by cumulative work*, the chain of *primary ancestors* between a given block and the genesis block must be the *single heaviest path* between the two.
 (This is the case for UT.)
+(TODO: FACT CHECK)

+When a block has more than one parent, the prioritized parent is the \emph{primary} one.
+The chain of primary parents forms the \emph{main chain}.

+\defineTermTex{Main Chain}{%
+    In a block-DAG, the \emph{main chain} is the continuous chain of primary parents from the best block to the genesis block.
+Blocks that are part of the main chain are \emph{on-main}, and blocks that are not are \emph{off-main}%
+}

 Let's limit DAG-chain blocks to two parents.
-If the best block has two parents, then each parent will have a *subgraph of blocks* between itself and the *most recent common direct ancestor* of the two parents.
+If the best block has two parents, then each parent will have a *subgraph of blocks* between itself and the *most recent common primary ancestor* of the two parents.
 The subgraph which takes priority is that of the *prioritized parent's ancestry*.
 If that subgraph is a chain, then the ordering and execution of blocks is trivial.
 If it is not, then there must be another subgraph within that subgraph, and this algorithm is applied recursively.